Breeching (boys): The next step

 In the late 18th century, new philosophies of child-rearing led to clothes that were thought especially suitable for children.
 Toddlers wore washable dresses called frocks of linen or cotton.
 British and American boys after perhaps three began to wear rather short pantaloons and short jackets, and for very young boys the skeleton suit was introduced.
 These gave the first real alternative to dresses, and became fashionable across Europe.

 The skeleton suit consisted of trousers and tight-fitting jacket, buttoned together at the waist or higher up; they were not unlike the romper suit introduced in the early 20th century.
 But dresses for boys did not disappear, and again became common from the 1820s, when they were worn at about knee-length, sometimes with visible pantaloons called pantalettes as underwear, a style also worn by little girls.

 As the next stage, from the mid-19th century boys usually progressed into shorts at breeching—again these are more accommodating to growth, and cheaper.
 The knickerbocker suit was also popular.
 The jackets of boys after breeching lacked adult tails, and this may have influenced the adult tail-less styles which developed, initially for casual wear of various sorts, like the smoking-jacket and sports jacket.
 After the First World War the wearing of boy's dresses seems finally to have died out, except for babies.

-In England and some other countries, many school uniforms still mandate shorts for boys until about nine or ten.
+In England and some other countries, especially in the Commonwealth, some school uniforms still mandate shorts for boys until about eight, though this has become much less common in recent decades.